cvdlab-projects/webdicom/Web_Dicom/Doc/Web_DIcom_Doc.md

 ##STEP 1: From jsDICOM code to DICOM image visulization
 ######*Authors : Fabio Mastromatteo - Serena Sforza*

-* Analysis and comprehension of the jsDICOM original implementation's code.
+* Analysis and comprehension of the jsDICOM original implementation's code
 * Code lightening
 * Addition of some utility functions